errorgon/ConnectorLib/README.md

 This example uses an [Adafruit Feather M0 Bluefruit LE](https://www.adafruit.com/product/2995) with [this](https://www.amazon.com/CableCreation-Braided-480Mbps-Compatible-MacBook/dp/B0744BKDRD) OTG cable and a Samsung Galaxy S20

 The library will prefer a serial connection with the device over BLE.
+The app will stop scanning for BLE once you connected the serial device.
+It will resume scamming once disconnected.

 ## Installation